mrkkrp/markkarpov.com/tutorial/th.md

 This `x_4` name was generated automatically for us.
 This is the same sort of name we introduced with the `newName :: String -> Q Name` function in the first implementation of `myFunc`.
-It's new and it cannot be captured.
+It's new, and it cannot be captured.

 One way to introduce a capturable name is via the `mkName :: String -> Name`
 function: